mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

 ### Update the format of the `value` prop

-The `value` prop of the pickers now expects a parsed value.
-Until now, it was possible to provide any format that your date management library was able to parse.
+Previously, it was possible to provide any format that your date management library was able to parse.
 For instance, you could pass `value={new Date()}` when using `AdapterDayjs`.

-This behavior brought a lot of confusion and was removed.
+This behavior brought a lot of confusion.

-The format expected by the `value` prop is now the same as for any other prop holding a date.
+In v6, the format expected by the `value` prop is the same as for any other prop holding a date.
 Here is the syntax to initialize a date picker at the current date for each adapter:

 ```tsx